-What is the history of this final rule?
+6. What is the history of this final rule?

 This final rule responds directly to the President's instructions in Executive Order 13563 urging federal agencies to reduce or revise outmoded or unnecessarily burdensome rules and regulations.
 Many of the rule's provisions streamline the standards health care providers must meet in order to participate in the Medicare and Medicaid programs without jeopardizing beneficiary safety.
 The Academy submitted formal comments to CMS in December 2011 urging this very change, providing the evidentiary and scientific basis upon which CMS relied in drafting the rule.

-How is "therapeutic diet" defined?
+7. How is "therapeutic diet" defined?

-When will I be able to start ordering therapeutic diets for my patients?
+8. When will I be able to start ordering therapeutic diets for my patients?

-What does it mean to have hospital privileges?
+9. What does it mean to have hospital privileges?

 Privileging is the process by which a hospital's medical staff individually evaluates each practitioner and determines that he or she has the qualifications and demonstrated competence to perform all of the specific tasks for which privileges are granted.

-Would this include the ordering of nutritional supplements, too?
+10. Would this include the ordering of nutritional supplements, too?

 Privileged RDNs should be able to order nutritional supplements for patients in accordance with state laws and regulations.

-Our state does not license dietitians (or our state only certifies dietitians); does this rule change apply to RDNs in our state?
+11. Our state does not license dietitians (or our state only certifies dietitians); does this rule change apply to RDNs in our state?

 The Academy believes that RDNs in states that do not currently license dietitians will be able to become privileged to order patient diets.
 CMS clearly states that "[i]n order for patients to have access to the timely nutritional care that can be provided by RDs, a hospital must have the regulatory flexibility either to appoint RDs to the medical staff and grant them specific nutritional ordering privileges or to authorize the ordering privileges without appointment to the medical staff, all through the hospital's appropriate medical staff rules, regulations, and bylaws."
 (Emphasis added.)
-State surveyors in states without licensure previously would not permit RDNs to become privileged predicated on their belief that without a dietetics licensure board, there was insufficient oversight for reporting improper dietetics practice.
+State surveyors in some states without licensure do not permit RDNs to become privileged predicated on their belief that without a dietetics licensure board, there was insufficient oversight for reporting improper dietetics practice.
 In this rule, CMS appears to rebut that premise, stating that whether through appointment to the medical staff or the granting of order writing privileges by the hospital, "medical staff oversight of RDNs and their ordering privileges would be ensured."
 The Academy will keep members apprised of specific developments on this topic.